 FI0330 – Unrelated Business Taxable Income (UBTI)

-- Under Internal Revenue Code Section 115, The University of Tennessee is tax-exempt as an instrumentality of the State of Tennessee (IRS Determination Letter dated March 27, 1998).
-The Internal Revenue Code provides the exempt purposes of state colleges and universities include charitable, scientific, testing for public safety, literary, educational, fostering national or international amateur sports competition, or preventing cruelty to children or animals.
-The University is not, however, exempt from tax imposed by Code Sections 511, 512 and 513 on activities which are unrelated to those exempt purposes and must file Form 990-T annually on gross income from an unrelated trade or business of $1,000 or more per fiscal year.
+- The University of Tennessee is tax-exempt as an instrumentality of the State of Tennessee (IRS Determination Letter dated March 27, 1998).
+The Internal Revenue Code provides the exempt purposes of state colleges and universities include educational, charitable, scientific, testing for public safety, literary, fostering national or international amateur sports competition, or preventing cruelty to children or animals.

 - Performed substantially (85% or more) by volunteer labor

-- Conducted primarily for convenience of University students, faculty, staff or patients
+- Conducted primarily for convenience of University students, faculty, staff, or patients

 - Sales of donated merchandise